aaolcay/Prime-Numbers/README.md

 # Prime-Numbers
-What is the prime number in math?
+What is the prime numbers in math?